 \Round-2 will be an Upgradation Round.
 Candidates desirous of upgrading their seats from Round-1 will have to exercise fresh choice filling to upgrade in Round-2 STRAY ROUND Subject: Eligibility for Stray Round of SS Counselling 2024 A. Who are eligible for Stray Round of SS Counselling 2024 Group-I: Registered candidates who did not get any seat allotted during Round-1 or Round-2.
 8 | Page Group-II: Candidates who have not reported at the allotted institute during Round-1 or Round-2 and taken exit with forfeiture option.
 Such candidates are eligible for participation in Stray Round of the counselling by making fresh payment (registration and security deposit).
 Group-III: Candidates who did not register in earlier rounds and are registering for the first time in Stray Round.
-B. Who are not eligible for Stray Round of SS Counselling 2024 Group- I: Candidates who are holding a seat in Round-1 or Round-2 of All India counselling and have obtained seat in Tamil Nadu State Counselling.
-Group- II: Allotted candidates of Round-2 will not be able to participate in Stray Round.
+B. Who are not eligible for Stray Round of SS Counselling 2024 Candidates who are holding/ have joined a seat in Round-1 or Round-2 of All India counselling or In service candidates who have obtained seat in Tamil Nadu State Counselling.
 CHAPTER 3- RESERVATION POLICY - 1.
 There is NO RESERVATION in Super Specialty (D.M./M.Ch./DNB) courses in compliance of the Direction of Hon'ble Supreme Court in: - W.P. (c) 290/1997 Preeti Shrivastava& Anr Vs State of Madhya Pradesh &Ors on 10th August 1999) and; ANNEXURE-5 - ii.
 W.P. (c) 444/ 2015 Dr.Sandeep and Ors.Vs Union of India and Ors.ANNEXURE-6 - iii.
 However, vide interim order dated 16/03/2022 by the Hon'ble Supreme Court of India in W.P.
 (C) No. 53 of 2022 in the matter of N. Karthikeyan & Ors. v/s State of Tamil Nadu & Ors.; 50% reservation for In-Service candidates will be provided in the State of Tamil Nadu for the academic year 2021-22.
 Hence, the Counselling for In-service Candidates will be conducted by Tamil Nadu State. -ANNEXURE-7 iv.
 C.A.
 9289 of 2019 in the matter of Dr. Tanvi Behl vs Shrey Goel & Ors.: